 In addition to understanding the various system design options available, it is important to understand the different refrigerant types that can be used in your system.
 Commercial refrigerants generally fall into one of four categories, as summarized below in Table 1.
 With chlorine-containing refrigerants (i.e., CFCs, HCFCs) no longer permitted for use in new systems due to the United States' commitments under the Montreal Protocol (see Section 5), most retailers today use HFC refrigerants.
 In light of anticipated and recent regulations that will prohibit the use of certain HFCs in supermarket applications (see Section 5), many retailers are adopting lower-global warming potential (GWP) HFC blends and/or system designs that can accommodate non-fluorinated refrigerants.
-While these regulations do not prescribe refrigerant selection or require stores to retrofit existing systems, careful examination of the available refrigerant options is recommended in order to make an informed decision on which refrigerant is best for your system.
+While these regulations do not prescribe refrigerant selection or require stores to retrofit existing systems, careful examination of the available refrigerant is best for your system.